ErdagEge/ErdagEge/README.md

 # Hi, I'm Ege! 👋

-I'm a driven software developer with experience in `.NET`, `JavaScript`, and `Python`.
+I'm a driven software developer with professional working experience in `.NET`, `JavaScript`, and `Python`.
 I love problem solving, creating intuitive and engaging web experiences and am deeply interested in blending technology with thoughtful design.

 ---